jomisica/lxd-kube/README.md

 ```

 #### Destroy LXD containers and Kubernetes clusters

-The 'cluster-config-data.csv' file is the file used by the script to create the containers and configure the desired Kubernetes clusters.
-This same file is used when we want to destroy projects.
-It is a CSV file that uses a comma as a separator.
-All lines must end with a comma.
-Each row must have nine columns.

 To destroy the projects that are defined in the 'cluster-config-data.csv' configuration file, we run the following command: